cadet/CADET-Core/doc/interface/spatial_discretization_methods.rst

 In Chromatography, mathematical discontinuities never happen, as there are always some dispersive effects in reality.
 Chromatography models, however, allow for discontinuities if dispersion parameters are set to zero.
-Moreover, steep and self-sharpening concentration fronts might appear due to binding and steep injection profiles.
+Moreover, steep and self-sharpening concentration fronts might appear due to binding.
-Binding models that might cause self-sharpening concentration fronts are often associated with convex upward isotherm functions.
+Binding models that might cause self-sharpening concentration fronts are often associated with competitive Langmuir type isotherms for components with differently strong binding properties.
 Nonetheless, a lot of chromatography settings yield rather smooth concentration profiles, for which DG is the better choice in terms of computational performance.

 Recommendations on the choice of spatial discretization methods